SovnSkyrim/Aldrnari/Modified Gameplay.md

 - [ZUPA](https://www.nexusmods.com/skyrimspecialedition/mods/45182) forces 3rd person and plays an animation when drinking a potion, like how there's an animation for Estus in Dark Souls.
 - [Smart Optimal Salves](https://www.nexusmods.com/skyrimspecialedition/mods/42402) is an add-on to ZUPA, so you don't have to go in your inventory to drink a potion!
 - [zxlice BackStab and Parry](https://www.nexusmods.com/skyrimspecialedition/mods/43436) is self-explanatory!
 Backstabs and attacks of opportunity after succesful blocks...
 A really neat add-on.
-- [Vanguard - Bash Behaviors Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/52633) allows bashes to be different depending on the shields and also have different animations.
-It brings variety to the normally rather monotonous shield gameplay.
 - [Heartbreaker](https://www.nexusmods.com/skyrimspecialedition/mods/1847) allows you to rip people's hearts straight from their chest.
 Metal, isn't it?
 - [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252) and [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) for the camera control, so it's actually usable in 3rd person.